hexchat/documentation/building.rst

 ----

 First of all, you have to install the build dependencies.
-Package names differ across distros, so be creative and check your *configure* output if you get an error.
+Package names differ across distros, so be creative and check meson's output if you get an error.

 Most package-managers can get the dependencies for you:

 - dnf: dnf install meson 'dnf-command(builddep)' && dnf builddep hexchat && dnf install python3-cffi
-- apt: apt install meson libcanberra-dev libdbus-glib-1-dev libglib2.0-dev libgtk2.0-dev libluajit-5.1-dev libnotify-dev libpci-dev libperl-dev libproxy-dev libssl-dev python3-dev python3-cffi
+- apt: apt-get install -y meson libcanberra-dev libdbus-glib-1-dev libglib2.0-dev libgtk2.0-dev libluajit-5.1-dev libpci-dev libperl-dev libssl-dev python3-dev python3-cffi desktop-file-utils

 HexChat has its source code hosted using `Git <http://git-scm.com/>`_, so you have to install Git as well.
 When it's ready, you can start the actual compilation, which is